danactive/history/README.md

 history
 =======

-Photo gallery for static inexpensive web hosting (ie portable USB flash drive or localhost).
-Great for the privacy minded
+For the privacy-minded users: it's your personal history as a photo/video gallery for static inexpensive web hosting (ie portable USB flash drive or localhost)